Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

 Ethernet can be integrated with \ac{can} for example through the \ac{can}-XL protocol.
 This is done by mapping an Ethernet frame into a \ac{can}-XL frame.
 Since \ac{can}-XL provides 2048 data bytes, Q-tagged or enveloped Ethernet frames fit into a \ac{can}-XL frame~\cite{CANCANFD55:online}.
 Examples of gatewaying strategies from \ac{can} to Ethernet has been presented by~\cite{Zuo2021}, including \ac{fpga} based gateways with suitable latency, routing mechanisms between Ethernet and \ac{can} or FlexRay, with the authors proposing a gatewaying up to the application layer — \ac{someip} in this case through a \ac{someip} service and a \ac{rtos} program that read the \ac{can} messages.

-{Other alternatives} Unlike \ac{can}, FlexRay manages the medium with \ac{tdma}.
-FlexRay has a communication cycle with an explicit stage (the Network Idle Time) necessary to maintain synchronization between node clocks.

-FlexRay has the unique ability to sync up nodes on a network without an external synchronization clock signal.
-To do so, it uses two special types of frames: Startup Frames, and Sync Frames.
-Like \ac{can}, if not properly configured, may create starvation for some slots of data~\cite{FlexRay}.
-This protocol considers a \ac{xml} file format, the FIeld Bus EXchange, which contains configuration details on a network, including signal definitions, bit-level encoding of signals, information on network topology (\eg information on the \acp{ecu}) and configurations (such as baud rates and timings).

-\ac{most} is an alternative.
-The \ac{most} specification defines \enquote{the protocol, hardware and software layers necessary to allow for the efficient and low-cost transport of control, real-time and packet data} using \enquote{different physical layers (fiber optic, UTP, coax)} and supporting 25, 50 and 150 Mbps data transfer speeds~\cite{MOSTTec59:online}.
+Alternatives to Ethernet include FlexRay and \ac{most}.
+Unlike \ac{can}, FlexRay has the unique ability to sync up nodes on a network without an external synchronization clock signal by using two special types of frames~\cite{FlexRay}, being a possible alternative to Ethernet with Deterministic mechanisms (more on~\cref{sec:blocks:deterministic}).
+The \ac{most} specification defines \enquote{the protocol, hardware and software layers necessary to allow for the efficient and low-cost transport of control, real-time and packet data} using \enquote{different physical layers (fiber optic, UTP, coax)} and supporting 25, 50 and 150 Mbps data transfer speeds~\cite{MOSTTec59:online}, still under the theoretical maximus of Ethernet.